WindRiver-Labs/wrlinux-x/README.md

 to resync it with the updated project.
 (Specifically bblayers.conf and local.conf to the config/*.sample versions.)

-To update your project, you may run 'repo sync' or re-run the setup program with the same arguments.
+To update your project, re-run the setup program with the same arguments.
+Note the original arguments are available in the generated README file.

 Mirror workflow: